 One of the main differences between critical illness and disability insurance is what they cover.

 Critical illness insurance typically covers a few specific conditions, and those are usually limited to acute illness, not chronic diseases.
-The primary illnesses you’re insured against include cancer, heart attack and stroke.
+The primary illnesses you’re insured against include cancer, heart attack, and stroke.
 Some policies may also include coverage for organ transplants, kidney failure, or paralysis.

 Disability insurance covers most injuries or illnesses that prevent or limit people from working.
 In addition to the ones covered by critical illness insurance, disability insurance policies may also cover severe injuries, blindness, loss of hearing, and mental illness.

-As a medical professional, a disability policy may also provide benefits if you suffer from back pain, arthritis, diabetes and other conditions that limit your ability to practice medicine.
+As a medical professional, a disability policy may also provide benefits if you suffer from back pain, arthritis, diabetes, and other conditions that limit your ability to practice medicine.

 Another difference between the two types of policy is what they pay for.

 Critical illness insurance covers the expenses you may incur due to a serious illness or to help you pay your bills while ill.
-Disability insurance replaces the income you lose due to a illness or injury.
+Disability insurance replaces the income you lose due to an illness or injury.

 Critical illness and disability policies also differ on the duration of benefits.

-Critical illness policies pay a single, lump sum payment once the insured is diagnosed with a covered condition.
+Critical illness policies pay a single, lump-sum payment once the insured is diagnosed with a covered condition.
 The amount can range from $10,000 to $1 million.